Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: A Hasse--Weil sieve for counting smooth curves in families

-In particular, Proposition~\ref{prop:HWsieve} applies, so we can count smooth fibers by applying the Hasse-Weil sieve to the family over $V$.
+In particular, Proposition~\ref{prop:HWsieve} applies, so we can count smooth fibers by applying the Hasse--Weil sieve to the family over $V$.
 Moreover, the contribution of each non-reduced curve to the truncated count $N_\cC[k]$ vanishes for $k \geq 2$.

 Let $\cC^\red \to V^\red$ be the restriction of $\cC \to V$ to the open locus $V^\red$ of reduced curves.
 Thus,